-1 Introduction
+1. Introduction

-Teachers are a central actor in the learning process that takes place in schools, and teachers' attitudes and effectiveness can vary depending on the incentives they face.
-Pay structure is potentially an important incentive-tool in the hands of the education policy maker and merit pay proposals have recently been discussed in several countries and applied in some.
-However, the issue of whether linking teachers' pay to student performance is an effective means of improving that performance has been contentious in educational debates.
+Teachers are a central factor in the learning process that takes place in schools, and teachers' attitudes and effectiveness can vary depending on the incentives they face.
+Pay structure is potentially an important incentive-tool in the hands of the education policy maker and proposals which link pay to performance have recently been discussed in several countries and applied in some.
+However, the issue of whether such linking is an effective means of improving performance has been contentious in educational debates.

+\Corresponding author.
+Tel.: +441865271065; fax: +441865281447.
 Malcomson (1999, p.
 2337) in surveying the literature on contract design with respect to performance related pay notes that "the objective measures of performance available are often such poor measures of the performance firms really care about that use of formal performance related pay schemes can be counterproductive".
 Problems arise from the ability of agents to influence the output measures and the fact that non-measured outputs may be as important as measurable ones.
-However, in the case of teaching, it may be relatively easy to verify outcomes, if exams can measure output and the local teachers are not allowed to mark the exams.
-But verifying whether teacher inputs affect outcomes may still be problematic.
-Students may be taught by more than one teacher so it will be difficult to link the performance of a particular student to a teacher.
-Schools differ greatly in the background and quality of their intakes so that exam performance outcomes, which do not control for such student-quality differences, are worthless as a basis for differential payments to teachers.
-These are some of the reasons advanced for resisting performance related pay in the education sector.
+However, in the case of teaching, it may be possible to verify outcomes, if exams can measure output and are marked externally.
+But verifying whether teacher